onecompiler/cheatsheets/java.md

 Abstraction is a technique provides that only the required infomation to be visible to outside world, all other are hidden.

-Example : Consider the Paytm app, we don't know how money is being transferred from one account to another within a second, all we know is we can make payment using the app.
+Example : Driving a car without knowing how the internal combustion engine is working.
+We get controller to control car's speed, derection, etc.

 `abstract` keyword is used for classes and methods.